Texting and Walking? Advice from a Personal Injury Lawyer

 • A child care center that fails to conduct background checks before hiring employees to care for children unsupervised.

-• A lawyer who fails to file his client’s lawsuit before the statute of limitations expires.
+• A lawyer who fails to

 What is a Deposition?
 Law FAQ